Yes, many of your imaging devices have a memory.

 It might surprise you to learn that the devices you use to copy, fax, print, email, and scan your important documents use a hard disk to store those documents.
-When you send your multifunction device (MFD) back to your leasing company, copies of every document you printed may still be stored on that hard disk.
+When you send your multifunction device (MFD, aka: "copier") back to your leasing company, copies of every document you printed may still be stored on that hard disk.

-Leasing contracts will stipulate that you are responsible for wiping the disk before you send the device back and will remind you to do so.
-The manufacturer will also provide you with a disk erasure program, but it does not truly wipe your disk completely!
-It only tells the operating system to release the space on the disk but the files may still be there.
+Leasing contracts usually stipulate that you are responsible for wiping the disk before you send the device back and will remind you to do so.
+The manufacturer will also provide you with a disk erasure program, but it may not truly wipe your disk completely.
+It may only tell the operating system to release the space on the disk but the files may still be there.

 What is the solution?
 We recommend a three-step process.

 Step 1: Implement a company policy that oversees the flow of all electronic devices and their memory – not just copiers and printers.
 The policy should state that all memory and disk drives need to be wiped and checked when their lease ends.

 Step 2: Consider purchasing a security kit to wipe the entire disk of your copiers and printers.
 This will ensure your data can’t be accessed by anyone after the device leaves your office.